Cola clavata

 Cola clavata is a species of flowering plant in the family Malvaceae.
-It is found only in Mozambique.

-It is found in coastal forests of Zambezia and Sofala provinces of central Mozambique.
+It is native to Kenya, Malawi, Mozambique, Somalia, and Tanzania.
+In Mozambique it is found in the coastal forests of Zambezia and Sofala.

 It is affected by habitat loss from the destruction of its native forests by human-caused fires and conversion to agriculture.
 Only small patches of undisturbed forest remain.